isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 ```

 Here we have taken the same approach as in `def:not`: for each argument, we
-enumerate every possibilities, giving the answer on the right side of the equals
+enumerate every possibility, giving the answer on the right side of the equals
 sign.
 You will quickly notice that this strategy grows exponentially fast; a
 function of five booleans would require 32 clauses to enumerate every
 possibility.
 Fortunately, this is not the only way to define `def:_∨_`.
 We can